hymanlab/TU-Modeling-Lab/README.md

-# Website for Hyman Lab
+# Website for Tulane Mathematical Modeling and Analysis Lab

   The **Tulane Mathematical Modeling and Analysis Lab** is focused on constructing new models for complex systems, analyzing the mathematical structure of these models, and quantifying the uncertainty in how well a model approximates the original physical